fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-3.md

 ---
 title: "Using Vonage APIs with MongoDB Atlas - Part 3 of 5: Using Vonage for Customer Interaction"
-description: MongoDB Atlas and its associated products are a great complement to Vonage APIs.
-In Part 3, we show how to use the Messaging API and Meetings for customer and restaurant communication.
+description: In Part 3 of using Vonage APIs and MongoDB Atlas, we show how to use the Messaging and Meetings APIs for customer communication.
 thumbnail:
 author: christankersley
 published: true